There were no British entries in the Women’s European Rowing Championships in 1967 at Vichy or in 1968 at Grunau, East Berlin.

 We just happened to be passing through Vichy – two car loads of us – and met them in the street.
 They were horrified that we were not inside the regatta area and pinned their badges on us and dragged us through the entrance.
 The bottle they unearthed in their room was ‘just a little aperitif,’ but it took our legs away and we had to sit there until we sobered up.

 There were 39 entries from 12 countries, all from Europe.
 East Germany headed the medal table again with three golds, a silver and a bronze.
 Romania was second with a gold and two silvers.
-Russia had faded slightly from their usual dominance and ‘only’ got one gold and two bronzes although their eight was disqualified from the five-boat straight final after two false starts.
+Russia had faded slightly from their usual dominance and ‘only’ got one gold and two bronzes although this was partly because their eight was disqualified from the five-boat straight final after two false starts.
 It then rowed in the race unofficially as a ‘pace boat’ and came third.

 The British domestic picture reported in the Almanack was mixed: hardly anyone was competing in senior sculling events with “new blood… definitely needed”; the Women’s Amateur Rowing Council was “now quite unable to hire launches for any of our events” although it doesn’t say if this is for financial or other reasons; but entries at the WARC Eights Head were ‘up’ to 13 and the presence of three school crews permitted the awarding of a Schools’ Pennant for the first time.